Gabriel-Mwenga-Nguli/creme-collections/FIRESTORE_RULES.md

 ---

-After you publish these rules, refresh your application page.
-The error should be resolved, and your products will now be displayed correctly.
+After you publish these rules, refresh your application page and try logging in again.
+The error should be resolved.